Set up GPU drivers for N-series VMs running Windows Server

 Open a command prompt and change to the C:\Program Files\NVIDIA Corporation\NVSMI directory.

-Run nvidia-smi.
-If the driver is installed you will see output similar to below.
+nvidia-smi.
+If the driver is installed you will see output similar to the following.
 Note that GPU-Util shows 0% unless you are currently running a GPU workload on the VM.
+Your driver version and GPU details may be different from the ones shown.

 RDMA network for NC24r VMs